 Our Commitment: CMC will verify your Medicare eligibility and process your claim.
 If you have a Medicare supplemental insurance policy or second insurance, we will bill them for you as well.

 If You Are Covered by Medicaid

-Your Responsibility: Familiarize yourself with your Medicaid benefits before a medical procedure or hospitalization, and understand that non-covered fees are your responsibility and are due at registration or upon discharge from the hospital.
-Medicaid may pay for all of your charges except for personal convenience items, depending on the type of coverage, but be aware that Medicaid has payment limitations on a number of services.
+Your Responsibility: Familiarize yourself with your Medicaid benefits before a medical procedure or hospitalization and understand that non-covered fees are your responsibility and are due at registration or upon discharge from the hospital.
+Medicaid may pay for all your charges except for personal convenience items, depending on the type of coverage, but be aware that Medicaid has payment limitations on a number of services.
 Also, Medicaid does not pay for the cost of a private room unless medically necessary.
 Prior to services, please provide a copy of your Medicaid card.

 Our Commitment: CMC will verify your Medicaid eligibility and process your claim.
 We can also help you apply for Medicaid during your hospitalization.